NREL/SOEP-QSS/README.md

 * QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions with higher derivative support.
 * Input function evaluations will be provided by JModelica when QSS is integrated.
 For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.
 * Only SI units are supported in FMUs at this time as per LBNL specifications.
 Support for other units could be added in the future.

+### Next-Gen FMU Support

+In preparation for anticipated FMI API extensions to JModelica's FMI Library a NextGen branch of this repository has been developed.
+NextGen assumes that the FMU can provide higher derivatives directly for a variable when its observee variables are set to their values at the evaluation time.
+This significantly simplifies the QSS code and makes it more practical to implement 3rd order QSS methods.
+It will also eliminate the cyclic dependency flaw with QSS3+ and xQSS2+ methods.
+The purpose of the NextGen branch is to show approximately how the code will look when this advanced support becomes available and to simplify migration at that time.
+Using placeholder calls to current the FMI API enables this NextGen branch code to compile but it will not run correctly.

 ## FMU-QSS